ATFM flow management

 - UATM, in ACC Madrid.

-Each of them operates in its area of responsibility and the UATM, in H24, covers the times when the regional FMPs are not operational.
+Each of them provides the service within its area of responsibility whereas the UATM covers these areas when the regional FMPs are not operational.
 The areas of responsibility of each of them and their schedules and contacts can be consulted on AIP Spain (ENR 1.9).

 These regional FMPs act as a point of contact and interface within their area of competence between the NMOC, on the one hand, and the designated areas and their corresponding aerodromes and ATS units (military and civil), on the other.